yet-another-alex/excel-report-evaluator/README.md

 | FONTCOLOR  | Looks for the color of the font within a cell.  |
 | VALUE  | Looks to compare the cell value to the compare value based on the operator provided.  |
 | COLVALUE | Same as value, but only in the specified column.  |

-## Open ToDos

-- Comments (it's years old code for some parts and barely readable)
-- error handling (I'd say improving but it's more like adding ..)
-- adding more rules